 Some pats of the game can be quite dark and low in contrast, and your character's colour can make them blend in as well.
 To combat this partially, you can adjust the colour of your character, choosing from a range of preset colours that contrast to any background.

-We've documented 3 accessibility features for Difficulty in Unravel which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Unravel which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Unravel, and offer accessibility features for Difficulty: